Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Main A Priori Estimates and Proof of Theorem

-Since $L \gg 1$ and $\mu \ll 1$, the two terms in the second line of the right-hand side can be absorbed by the left-hand side of \eqref{eq:l42}, so we can ignore their contributions.
-This completes the proof of the proposition. \end{proof} A byproduct of the proof is the energy inequality \eqref{eq:l26}.
-Since it will play a crucial role in controlling the viscosity terms later on, we restate it as the following proposition. \begin{proposition} For all weight functions $\lambda_{\pm}$ with properties \eqref{eq:l2}\textendash\eqref{eq:l6}, and all vector fields $f(t, x)$ with 2L-periodicity and satisfying \eqref{eq:l1}, we have
+This is the desired estimate \eqref{eq:l7} for $f_+$.
+This completes the proof of the proposition. \end{proof} A byproduct of the proof is the energy inequality \eqref{eq:l20}.
+Since it will play a crucial role in controlling the viscosity terms later on, we restate it as the following proposition.